HuahuaWang2017/Fake-News-Detector/README.md

    - Docker: Containerize the application for easy deployment

 Step 1: Data Collection & Preprocessing
-  - get fake and true news datasets from https://www.kaggle.com/datasets/emineyetm/fake-news-detection-datasets?resource=download
+  - Get fake and true news datasets from https://www.kaggle.com/datasets/emineyetm/fake-news-detection-datasets?resource=download
   - Implement createNewsDataset.py --> add "label" columns to fake and true news datasets.
 "1" for all fake news, and "0" for all true news.
-Mix all news into one dataset and shuffle the columns.
+Mix all news into one dataset and shuffle the rows.

 Step 2: Train a Deep Learning Model
-  - implement trainModel.py --> train the deep learning model, and save it.
+  - Implement trainModel.py --> train the deep learning model, and save it.

 Step 3: Build a REST API (FastAPI)
-  - implement fakeNewsDetector.py --> users can use API calls to check if an article is fake or not.
+  - Implement fakeNewsDetector.py --> users can use API calls to check whether an article is fake.

 Step 4: Containerize the App with Docker
-  - implement a Docker file to package the app for better deployment.
+  - Implement a Docker file to package the app for better deployment.

 How to run (bash):
    - python3 createNewsDataset.py